On This Page

 Dos & Don'ts

-Tell them to get out of the relationship.
-Teens who are victims of this type of violence typically want the abuse to stop – but they don’t necessarily want the relationship to stop.
+- Tell them to get out of the relationship.
+Teens who are victims of this type of abuse typically want the abuse to stop – but they don’t necessarily want the relationship to stop.

 Abuse takes many forms and tends to occur in cycles: periods of relative calm precede a build-up, then there is an explosion, followed by apologies and reconciliation, and then the calm and harmony returns (for a while).
 This can be confusing and cause victims to believe things are improving after each reconciliation.